billahdotdev/Learn-Fullstack-Open/README.md

 ✅ Bangla explanations
 ✅ Code examples
-✅ Video or written tutorials (if available)
+✅ written tutorials (if available)
 ✅ Exercises with guidance

 ### Who Is This For?